 In addition to searches for vulnerable missing persons we may occasionally be called out to search for other items, such as a piece of clothing, a weapon or some other piece of evidence or even a missing vehicle or a downed aircraft.
 We are also available to help in cases of civil emergency or natural disaster.

 All our operational members are professionally trained to the standard required by the Police and other Search and Rescue agencies.
 This includes qualifications in search techniques, first aid, map reading, radio operation, search planning and management etc. We are equipped and insured for any operation we take part in.
-This training requires a high level of commitment from our volunteers who are all subject to an enhanced CRB check.
+This training requires a high level of commitment from our volunteers who are all subject to an enhanced DBS check.

 HANTSAR is totally dependent on donations and membership subscriptions for its funding.
 As a team we have various fundraising events planned for the coming months.
 However, we are in need of donations of both cash and equipment.